To Our Chamberlain Community:

 Clinical and Practicum Site FAQs

 Our clinical partners’ main priority is to maintain a safe environment for students, their patients and staff.
-As you begin preparing for the January 2021 session, we encourage you to find a practicum site that works best for you.
+As you begin preparing for the March 2021 session, we encourage you to find a practicum site that works best for you.
 Given the current challenges surrounding COVID-19, many sites are expanding their telehealth and virtual options to accommodate students.
-However, if you are unable to secure an approved practicum site, you will still be able to register for practicum courses for the January 2021 session.
+However, if you are unable to secure an approved practicum site, you will still be able to register for practicum courses for the March 2021 session.
+Students that are registering without a practicum site within the Family Nurse Practitioner specialty track should work with their Experiential Learning Coordinator to ensure they remain on track with practicum progression requirements.
 Five hundred direct care patient hours are still required for MSN-FNP program completion and to sit for national certification.

 Limited clinical placements will resume as available, and your campus will reach out to you with more information.